celine31/NoWasteFood/README.md

 # NoWasteFood
-a project about anti-waste food
+a project about waste food